blackberry/BlackBerry-Communication-Services-Examples/ChatPoll/README.md

     }()
 ```

-Sample Token Managers are provided for both Azure AD and Google SignIn.
-To use Google SignIn with the BlackBerry Key Management Service (for example), the ConfigSettings.plist should be configured as follows:
+Example Token Managers are provided for both Azure AD and Google SignIn.
+To use Google SignIn with the BlackBerry Key Management Service (for example), the `ConfigSettings.plist` should be configured as follows:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">